eliaperantoni/Koi/backlog.md

 What's left to do, parsing-wise, is loops, conditionals and functions.
 I should also add command expressions.
 Hopefully it shouldn't be too hard.

+## 9/01/2021

+Howdy!
+Looks like the parser is 100% finished and working!
+I've written some tests and everything seems fine.
+If, While, For, Continue, Break and Return are done.
+But more importantly I've completed the commands.

+I had to rework the whole parser with an `is_multiline` instance variable that basically controls if newlines are consumed by `consume_whitespace`.
+This was necessary for a number of reasons, here's one: say you're interpolating in a command, we call `self.parse_expr(0)` but inside that newlines are consumed!
+Now we can set `is_multiline` to false to prevent that.

+Also some minor additions: commands expressions are now allowed as statements, added a semicolon operator that works as a commands separator so you can run them in sequence.

+On to the interpreter now!